go-rat/sessions/README.md

-# Session
+# Sessions

-Session package for Go, use stdlib and secure cookie.
+Sessions package for Go, use stdlib and secure cookie.

 Since the experience for `gorilla/sessions` was s*it, we decided to write our own.